robertabbott/brkt-cli/README.md

   --region REGION       AWS region (e.g. us-west-2)
   --security-group ID   Use this security group when running the encryptor
                         instance.
 May be specified multiple times.
+  --status-port         By default, port 8000 is used to talk to receive
+                        updater status.
+Any port in range 1-65535 except for port 81 can be used.
   --subnet ID           Launch instances in this subnet --ntp-server DNS Name
                         Optional NTP server to sync Metavisor clock.
 May be